MohamedSayed0573/TubeSize_Extension/README.md

 </div>

 ---

-TubeSize is a browser extension that shows estimated data usage for YouTube and Twitch directly in a popup without leaving the page.
+TubeSize is a lightweight, premium browser extension that estimates data usage and file sizes for YouTube, Twitch, and Kick streams in real-time.
+It features an interactive daily usage analytics dashboard, custom threshold data alerts, and direct integration into video players.

 ## Installation